State and Local Cybersecurity Grant Program Key Changes

 Program Objectives

 Program objectives remain the same throughout the four-year program.
-In FY 2023, the focus of SLCGP objectives shifted from Objective 1 to Objectives 2-4.
-In FY 2024, each project must still be aligned to an objective, but there is not a specified objective under which applicants must apply.
-The FY 2024 SLCGP NOFO now states:
+In FY 2024, each project was required to align with an objective, but there was not a specified objective under which applicants had to apply.
+This remains the same in FY 2025.
+The FY 2025 SLCGP Notice of Funding Opportunity (NOFO) states:

 “Applicants are required to submit applications that address at least one of the following program objectives in their applications: